-It is important to make detailed checklists for all of the things you need to look after when opening up the cabin in the spring.
-This includes the chores you have to do before you leave the city, and the steps you have to follow once you arrive at the lake.
-It takes a bit of extra time in the beginning, but being organized will ensure that the process goes smoothly.
+Old pros as well as newbies find it helpful to make a detailed list for all the items you need to check when opening up the cottage in the spring.
+These should include the chores to do before you leave the city, as well as the procedures you have to complete once you arrive at the lake.
+It takes a bit of extra time in the beginning to get the cabin opened for the summer, but being organized will ensure that the opening weekend goes smoothly.

-There are a number of things you have to organize before you actually drive up to the lake to open the cabin.
-While they may seem obvious, it is best to write them down and check them off once they are done.
+A number of items on the cabin opening checklist actually need to get done before you drive up to the lake to open the cabin or cottage.
+While they may seem obvious, it is best to write the the steps down and check them off the list once they are done.

 - Call the electricity company and phone company to turn your services back on.

-- Check that all insurance documents are up to date on the cottage, boat, and trailer.
+- Check that all insurance coverage documents are up to date on the cottage, boat, and trailer.

 - Organize your keys, tools, cleaning supplies, clothing, filters, batteries, and food.

-Survey the property and inspect the inside of the cottage for damage.
-Make notes.
+Survey the property around the cabin and inspect the inside of the cottage for damage.

 - Inspect cupboards, closets, dressers for mice and their business cards.